Spike and slab Bayesian sparse principal component analysis: Asymptotic properties

 the minimax rate is $\sqrt{\frac{(\overline\rho + 1)s}{n\overline\rho^2} \log \left(\frac{ep}{s}\right)} \wedge 1$.
 Again, if $\overline\rho$ is fixed, the rate we obtained is suboptimal.

-One may ask if we could obtain the same rate as it in Theorem \ref{Thm: Post-cont-rate} if using the Frobenius norm as the loss function (in short, Frobenius loss).
-This is indeed possible, and the proof can simply follow the argument in \citet{gao15}.
+One may ask if we could obtain the same rate as that in Theorem \ref{Thm: Post-cont-rate} if we use the Frobenius norm as the loss function (in short, Frobenius loss).
+This is in fact possible, and the proof can simply follow the argument in \citet{gao15}.
 However, one needs to impose a lower bound for $\|\theta{\cdot r}\|_2^2$.
 Although in practice, the lower bound can be introduced through the prior, e.g., using a truncated prior, the exact value is hard to determine.
 Thus, we did not choose this prior.